and ‘a secret taken to the grave’!

 According to this entry, Joseph Lovell aged 49 (born 1812 at Watford Hertfordshire) and wife Ann age 40 (born 1821 at Notting Hill).
 On ancestry.co.uk her name has been transcribed at Odrm.
 They are living at Birds Cottages, St Mary Abbotts.
 With them are three children, James aged 10, (born c1851), and twins George and Eliza aged two ( born c1849).
 The children all born in Middlesex.

 I would guess that the enumerator muddled the birth places of Joseph and Ann, because, we believe Joseph was born in Kensington – (Notting Hill), and Ann/ Hannah, at Abbots Langley, Hertfordshire, which is close to Watford.
 The names Hannah and Ann are often interchangeable.
-Joseph birth age is rather out, but this isn’t unusual for the censuses.
-I believe these children, hold the connection.
+The children, appear to help with family identification.

 Dwight found the baptism record for Eliza Lovell, 1st July 1859 at St James Norland, but strangely, not for George, this was a month after birth.
 Maybe George had been baptised at birth, as not expected to live.
 (There is no record of his baptism in the church registers).
 Parents were Joseph and Ann of 16 Birds Cottages, and Joseph was a labourer.
 This address ties in with the 1861 census.